 These proposals will hurt animals and people, not help them, by:

-• Creating a black market for pet trafficking
+• Creating a black market for pet transfers and unregulated sellers

 • Increasing scams for families trying to get a pet

-The best policy for pets is to ensure all pets are treated well – not make pets harder to legally obtain.
-SB 297, SB 2511, A 3883, and A 4051 miss the mark.
-Sign your name to tell your state representatives to vote no on SB 297, SB 2511, A 3883, and A 4051 and consider more effective policies instead.
+The best policy for pets is to ensure all pets are treated well — not make pets harder and less safe to legally obtain.
+S 434 and A 2049 misses the mark.
+Sign your name to tell your state legislators to vote no on S 434 and A 2049 and consider more effective policies instead.

 What Are Pet Bans?